abhas/io/about.md

 ### About DeepRoot Linux

-At **DeepRoot Linux**, we enable organisations of all sizes to use Free Software for their infrastructure deployments.
+At [DeepRoot Linux](https://deeproot.in), we enable organisations of all sizes to use Free Software for their infrastructure deployments.
 We provide software, services and support so that they can use GNU/Linux and Free Software effectively.
 Over the past 18 years, we have worked with more than 500 organisations to help them in their endeavour to adopt and run Free Software.
-We build mail servers and mail server clusters, private clouds, containerisation and automation solution, computer labs and so much more.
+We build mail servers and mail server clusters, private clouds, containerisation and automation solutions, computer labs and so much more.
 We provide support for a variety of free software tools that user's might want to use and help them implement, scale and secure them.

 ### About Mostly Harmless

-**Mostly Harmless** is a one-person company I started about two years back to experiment with building and selling hardware that could run free software in more areas.
+[Mostly Harmless](https://mostlyharmless.io) is a one-person company I started about two years back to experiment with building and selling hardware that could run free software in more areas.
 My goal was also to find new ways of building products that could respect the user's freedom and privacy.
 There are many problems that are often thought to be *somebody else's* and I decided that I would try to solve as many of them as I could.

 ### Solitude.io?